-This process is for ALL UNDERGRADUATE courses including; BA, MEng, MMath, MSci, MBBChir and VetMB AND EMB, LLM, MASt, MBA, MCL, M.Fin, MMus and PGCE.
+Undergraduates courses and some Postgrad courses - BA, MEng, MMath, MSci, MBBChir and VetMB AND EMB, LLM, MASt, MBA, MCL, M.Fin, MMus and PGCE

-You must contact your Tutor to discuss your situation and the implications of intermitting - they will need to apply on your behalf to the University for permission to take time out (or to 'disregard terms' in University language).
+- Contact your Tutor to discuss your situation and the implications of intermitting - they will apply on your behalf to the University for permission to take time out.

 - If you find yourself unable to study for more than two weeks due to a medical condition, you should apply for a period of medical intermission

 - Applications can be made for medical and for non-medical intermission.
 Non-medical intermission includes such things as maternity or paternity leave, family emergencies, internships and placements.